Bill Miller (javelin thrower)

 William Preston Miller (February 22, 1930 - October 27, 2016) was an American athlete who competed in the javelin throw for the United States in the 1952 Summer Olympics held in Helsinki, Finland where he won the silver medal with a throw of 72.46 meters.
 Miller was born in Lawnside, New Jersey.

 AAU competition

 A graduate of Haddon Heights High School, he won the American Athletic Union competition in 1952 and 1954.
-He was a proud African-American and Native American athlete and one of the few Native Americans who have represented America at the Olympics.
+He was an African-American and Native American athlete and one of the few Native Americans who have represented America at the Olympics.

 College studies

-He completed his Bachelors and Masters studies in Psychology at Arizona State University and had an additional year of graduate studies at the University of Pennsylvania in International Affairs.
+He completed his bachelor's degree and Masters studies in psychology at Arizona State University and had an additional year of graduate studies at the University of Pennsylvania in International Affairs.
 Representing the Arizona State Sun Devils track and field team at the NCAA Championships, he was 5th in the 1949 javelin throw, and 3rd in 1950.